 - Futuristic Superhighway: New York City of the 23rd Century has designated "lanes" for Flying Cars stacked on top of each other throughout the city.

-- Genre Throwback: The movie's script was intended to be basically a Troperiffic Reconstruction of all the Sci-Fi Franco-Belgian Comics of The Seventies and Eighties that the writer was a fan of.
+- Genre Throwback: The movie's script was intended to be basically a Troperiffic Reconstruction of all the Sci Fi Franco-Belgian Comics of The '70s and The '80s that the writer was a fan of.

-- Germans Love David Hasselhoff: In-Universe, Ruby Rhod has a group of Japanese schoolgirls waiting for autographs aboard the flight to Phloston Paradise
+- Germans Love David Hasselhoff: In-Universe, Ruby Rhod has a group of Japanese schoolgirls waiting for autographs aboard the flight to Fhloston Paradise.

 - Glass Cannon: As described by the Diva, Leeloo is more fragile than she seems; she can fight, but she can be hurt, and her heart is even more vulnerable than her body.

 - A Glass in the Hand: Korben is standing with both hands on a light fixture when Munro cheerfully reveals he rigged a contest in preparation for the mission Korben is refusing.
 Said light fixture is promptly torn off the wall.

 - Going by the Matchbook: Surprisingly, searching for and not finding matches is a repeated in-joke.